Go Back Go Back

 Consultations with survivors take place according to an individual schedule.

 The mobile teams are supported by UNFPA, the United Nations Population Fund in Ukraine, in coordination with the Office of the Vice Prime Minister for European and Euro-Atlantic Integration and the Ministry of Social Policy of Ukraine.
-The services of the mobile teams are provided thanks to the financial support of the governments of the United States (USAID Bureau of Humanitarian Assistance), Canada, Norway, Sweden, Finland and the Ukraine Humanitarian Fund (UHF).
+The services of the mobile teams are provided thanks to the financial support of the governments of the United States (USAID Bureau of Humanitarian Assistance), Norway, Sweden and the Republic of Korea.